 In all of the loss models we study, we make the assumption that packets and acknowledgments are sent in groups over rounds, and that losses are independent from round to round.
-This assumption, which is made in most analytical studies (Cardwell et al., 2000; Padhye et al., 2000), is partially justifiable with the understanding that TCP tends to send packets in bursts in a manner similar to how our models send packets in rounds, and the round-trip time between rounds may be sufficient for most congestion to clear.
-The independence of packet losses occurring in different rounds is especially likely to hold for connections with moderate to high round-trip times since the time needed to send all the packets in a window is then much smaller than the round-trip time (Altman et al., 2000; Paxson, 1997).
+This assumption, which is made in most analytical studies [7, 22], is partially justifiable with the understanding that TCP tends to send packets in bursts in a manner similar to how our models send packets in rounds, and the round-trip time between rounds may be sufficient for most congestion to clear.
+The independence of packet losses occurring in different rounds is especially likely to hold for connections with moderate to high round-trip times since the time needed to send all the packets in a window is then much smaller than the round-trip time [2, 22].
 We note that this assumption is not essential for our modeling approach; we adopt it for testing purposes in keeping with the main point of our study, which is to examine variations from the simplified Markov models studied thus far.